oaeproject/oaeproject.github.io/README.md

 ### Adding a blogpost

 All blogposts are stored under the `_posts` directory.
-Simply add a new file (ensure it's name follows the YYY-MM-DD-simple-title.markdown format) that has the following information in it:
+Simply add a new file (ensure its name follows the YYY-MM-DD-simple-title.markdown format) that has the following information in it:
 ```
 ---
 layout:       post